sapper-trle/blender.io_mqo/README.md

-blender.io_mqo : Blender importer and exporter for Metasequia files (.mqo)
+blender.io_mqo : Blender importer and exporter for Metasequoia files (.mqo)
 ==============

 feature for exporter